 Make It Simple and Clean

-The most important points for Open Source project is have to be maintainable and sustainable.
+The most important point for an Open Source project is to be maintainable and sustainable.
 As a contributor you have to write your code simple, clean and meaningful.
 It will help the project to be sustainable and other contributors can easily understand your code.
 When the code is simple and clean, it's easier to review and to merge.
 Keeping your code meaningful, clean and simple isn't always easy.

 In conclusion, working on an Open Source project has both advantages and disadvantages.